Effectively manage tasks with two to-do lists so you can boost productivity and ensure important tasks get done without undue pressure and stress.

 - 1 big item: A major, time-consuming project that requires intense focus or a large block of uninterrupted time — usually the most important thing to get done that day.

-- 3 medium items: Smaller items that require less time and/or focus but are also very important to get done that day.
+- Up to 3 medium items: Smaller items that require less time and/or focus but are also very important to get done that day.

-- 5 small items: Little administrative tasks or quick and simple tasks that don’t require heavy focus — typically things you can get done quickly and easily without much effort.
+- Up to 5 small items: Little administrative tasks or quick and simple tasks that don’t require heavy focus — typically things you can get done quickly and easily without much effort.

 Then work your to-do list in that order.